realworldocaml/book/en/guided-tour.md

-OCaml determines the type of an expression using a technique called _type inference_, by which it infers the type of a given expression based on what it already knows about the types of other related variables, and on constraints on the types that arise from the structure of the code.
+OCaml determines the type of an expression using a technique called _type inference_, by which it infers the type of a given expression based on what it already knows about the types of variables used in the expression, and on constraints on the types that arise from the structure of the code.

 As an example, let's walk through the process of inferring the type of